-- (1) The Instrument uses the term "marketplace" to encompass the different types of trading systems that match trades. - (2) Two of the characteristics of a "marketplace" are - (a) that it brings together orders for securities of multiple buyers and sellers; and - (b) that it uses established, non-discretionary methods under which the orders interact with each other. - (3) The Canadian securities regulatory authorities consider that a person or company brings together orders for securities if it - (a) displays, or otherwise represents to marketplace participants, trading interests entered on the system; or - (b) receives orders centrally for processing and execution (regardless of the level of automation used). - (4) The Canadian securities regulatory authorities are of the view that "established, non-discretionary methods" include any methods that dictate the terms of trading among the multiple buyers and sellers entering orders on the system.
+- (1) The Instrument uses the term "marketplace" to encompass the different types of trading systems that match trades.
+A marketplace is an exchange, a quotation and trade reporting system or an ATS.
+Paragraphs (c) and (d) of the definition of "marketplace" describe marketplaces that the Canadian securities regulatory authorities consider to be ATSs.
+A dealer that internalizes its orders of exchange-traded securities and does not execute and print the trades on an exchange or quotation and trade reporting system in accordance with the rules of the exchange or the quotation and trade reporting system (including an exemption from those rules) is considered to be a marketplace pursuant to paragraph (d) of the definition of "marketplace" and an ATS. - (2) Two of the characteristics of a "marketplace" are - (a) that it brings together orders for securities of multiple buyers and sellers; and - (b) that it uses established, non-discretionary methods under which the orders interact with each other. - (3) The Canadian securities regulatory authorities consider that a person or company brings together orders for securities if it - (a) displays, or otherwise represents to marketplace participants, trading interests entered on the system; or - (b) receives orders centrally for processing and execution (regardless of the level of automation used). - (4) The Canadian securities regulatory authorities are of the view that "established, nondiscretionary methods" include any methods that dictate the terms of trading among the multiple buyers and sellers entering orders on the system.
 Such methods include providing a trading facility or setting rules governing trading among marketplace participants.
 Common examples include a traditional exchange and a computer system, whether comprised of software, hardware, protocols, or any combination thereof, through which orders interact, or any other trading mechanism that provides a means or location for the bringing together and execution of orders.
 Rules imposing execution priorities, such as time and price priority rules, would be "established, non-discretionary methods."

 - (5) The Canadian securities regulatory authorities do not consider the following systems to be marketplaces for purposes of the Instrument: - 1.
-A system operated by a person or company that only permits one seller to sell its securities, such as a system that permits issuers to sell their own securities to investors.
-This does not include a dealer referred to in subsection (7) below. - 2.
+A system operated by a person or company that only permits one seller to sell its securities, such as a system that permits issuers to sell their own securities to investors. - 2.
 A system that merely routes orders for execution to a facility where the orders are executed. - 3.
 A system that posts information about trading interests, without facilities for execution.

 In the first two cases, the criteria of multiple buyers and sellers would not be met.
-In the last two cases, routing systems and bulletin boards do not establish nondiscretionary methods under which parties entering orders interact with each other.
+In the last two cases, routing systems and bulletin boards do not establish non-discretionary methods under which parties entering orders interact with each other.